timveil/hive-jdbc-driver/driver-properties.md

 | :--- | :--- | :--- | :--- |
 | httpPoolMax | `100` | false | none |

-The maximum number of connections in the pool
+The maximum number of connections in the pool when `httpPoolEnabled` is `true`

 ### HTTP Max Pooled Connections per Route